-Printed or Typed Name of Employee: Signature of Employee:
+Printed or Typed Name of Employee:

+Signature of Employee:

-Date: Date.
+Date:

+APPENDIX C

-APPENDIX C DEATH AND PERMANENT DISABILITY CALCULATION
+DEATH AND PERMANENT DISABILITY CALCULATION

-BACKGROUND: Discussions were held between the parties relative to how to calculate the death and/or permanent disability pension for officers that die or become permanently and totally disabled as the direct result of bodily injury or occupational disease which arises out of and in the course of employment with the employer.
-The parties agreed to the following:
+BACKGROUND: Discussions were held between the parties relative to how to calculate the death and/or permanent disability pension for officers that die or become permanently and totally disabled as the direct result of bodily injury or occupational disease, which arises out of and in the course of employment with the City.
+The parties agree to the following:

-- 1. If employee dies as the direct result of bodily injury or occupational disease which arises out of and in the course of employment the employer; or - 2.
-If an employee becomes permanently• and totally disabled as defined below, as a direct result of injury or occupational disease which arises out of and in the course of employment for the employer, for which you have been approved to receive a permanent disability pension according to the applicable Wisconsin statutes then in effect; then upon receipt of satisfactory proof of your death or permanent and total disability, the Hartford will pay you or your estate an amount equal to 2 (two) times your annual rate of earnings subject to a maximum of \$1,000,000.00.
-Your annual rate of earnings is defined as your regular base salary and any longevity and incentive pay entitlement on your last day of active full-time work at your usual occupation without physical restrictions (i.e., the day immediately preceding the date of said debilitating bodily injury or occupational disease) plus a factored overtime supplement.
-The factored overtime supplement shall be 'computed by multiplying the average number of annual overtime hours• worked in the previous five (5) years by the hourly factor of the annual rate of earnings.
-If you have worked for the employer for less than five (5) years, the average will be determined over the time worked.
+- 1. If employee dies as the direct result of bodily injury or occupational disease which arises out of and in the course of employment the City; or - 2.
+If an employee becomes permanently and totally disabled as defined below, as a direct result of injury or occupational disease which arises out of and in the course of employment for the City, for which he or she has been approved to receive a permanent disability pension, according to the applicable Wisconsin statutes then in effect; and - 3.
+Upon receipt of satisfactory proof of death or permanent and total disability, the selected provider will pay the employee or his/her estate an amount equal to two (2) times his/her annual rate of earnings, subject to a maximum of three hundred thousand dollars (\$300,000.00).
+The annual rate of earnings is defined as an employee's regular base salary and any longevity and incentive pay entitlement on the last day of active full-time work at the employee's usual occupation without physical restrictions (i.e., the day immediately preceding the date of said debilitating bodily injury or occupational disease) plus a factored overtime supplement.
+The factored overtime supplement shall be computed by multiplying the average number of annual overtime hours worked in the previous five (5) years by the hourly factor of the annual rate of earnings.
+If the employee worked for the City for less than five (5) years, the average will be determined over the time worked.